Crafts, gardens &

 Sat.
 02 May, 2026 (B,D)

-Our home base - Toba Village - which is midway between Kyoto and Osaka, has some really interesting neighbours : an ikebana teacher, a landscape architect, a sake brewer, a professional Japanese sweet maker, 5 star chefs, families whose ancestors have lived in the village for more than 40 generations, a kimono specialist and lots of very skillful vegetable growers.
+Our home base - Toba Village - which is midway between Kyoto and Osaka, has some really interesting neighbours : a landscape architect, a professional Japanese sweet maker, 5 star chefs, families whose ancestors have lived in the village for more than 40 generations, a kimono specialist and lots of very skillful vegetable growers.
 We will enjoy a day of various activities from the comfort of our home.
 The onsen (hot spring) down the road is also a good option for a few hours of pampering.
+From 4pm, we’re booked to visit our local sake brewer, Nakaosan whose family has been brewing sake for 5 generations.

 Sun.
 03 May, 2026 (B,D)

-We will spend most of today at Takatsuki Jazz Festival.
-You can sit back and chill out at a few performances or attempt to visit lots of the 70+ venues.
+We will spend today at Takatsuki Jazz Festival.
+If the weather is great, you can sit back and chill out at a few performances on a folding chair or attempt to visit lots of the 50+ venues.
 Lyn & Will met and married in Takatsuki and our 93 year old “Japanese mum” still lives there.
-Hopefully you will meet our amazing “mum” who played volleyball until age 92 and lived through the horrors of World War II,.
+Hopefully you will meet our amazing “mum” who played volleyball until age 92 and lived through the horrors of World War 2.

-This is the final public holiday of Golden Week.
 Let’s leave this open and you can decide based on the weather and what appeals to you from the many ideas we mull over together.
 If you’re short on ideas, my book Turning Japanese in 101 easy steps will give you some suggestions.
+The Nakanoshima Festival is on in Osaka so that is one option.
+Some of us will collect our new glasses.

 Wed.
 06 May 2026 (B,L)